 This course examines how racial projects have been created through discourse throughout the history of the United States, looking at the shifting construction of whiteness, as people are included and excluded from categories of identity and the resultant material consequences of this construction of identity.
 Moving from racial categories, this course will also examine gender and sexuality as identities that are marginalized, resulting in representation dictated by oppressive ideologies and legislation that criminalizes these groups.
 This course will then examine ways in which Anti-racist, Feminist, Queer, and Decolonial activists have resisted the imposition of dominant ideologies by offering alternatives to normalized and systemic violence.

 Students will examine film and literature as tools to understand how meanings about culture, race & ethnicity, and identity are constructed.
 In doing so, students will rely on sociological, historical, and social frameworks to understand, explain, and predict the powerful role of film and literature in the construction of racial formation in the United States.
 Several questions are explored: What do film and literature tell us about race and ethnic groups?
 How do representations in film and literature relate to political, economic, and ideological factors?
 Why do film and literature matter in how we come to understand our own identity or self and others?
 Students will develop skills to evaluate and critique film and literature and will examine a range of historical and contemporary films, images, and literature that help us to understand the story of race and ethnicity in the U.S.

-Instructor TBD, College of Education
+Various, College of Education

 Lin Batsheva Kahn, The Theatre School